Please see Holiday Information Sheet for this holidays individual departures itinerary (located under View Departures & Book tab)

 We land in Auckland around lunchtime, where we stay for two nights.
-We spend our time exploring and sightseeing in the ‘City of Sails’ and take the ferry across to Devonport to walk along the magnificent coastline overlooking the skyline of New Zealand’s principal city between the Pacific Ocean and the Tasmanian Sea.
+We spend our time exploring and sightseeing in the ‘City of Sails’, including the harbour area, the Sky Tower, Albert Park and museums.
+We'll take the ferry across to Devonport to walk along the magnificent coastline overlooking the skyline of New Zealand’s principal city between the Pacific Ocean and the Tasmanian Sea.

-Leaving Auckland we travel south via Waitomo, where we visit its famous caves lit by ‘glowworms’, and then on to the Maori and thermal centre of Rotorua where we stay for one night.
+Leaving Auckland we travel south to the Maori and thermal centre of Rotorua where we stay for one night.

 Those not choosing to walk the Tongariro Crossing can join your tour leader on a walk through Whakapapa Village, before the Taranaki Falls walk, which rewards us with open views of Mt Ruapehu, Ngauruhoe and Tongariro, as well as the Lower and Upper Tama Lake viewpoints.
-It is simply breath-taking day out amongst a striking landscape.
+Its a simply breath-taking day out amongst a striking landscape.

 After a morning’s walk along the Marlborough Sound shore, we continue to Blenheim to visit a local winery before moving on to the alpine village of St Arnaud, for two nights.

 We have a full days walking in the beautiful surrounding alpine countryside of the Nelson Lakes National Park near Mt Robert and Lake Rotoiti.
 This unspoilt area is rarely visited by tour groups, making it a very special experience.